 With growing technology, it has become easier to find any and everything on the Internet and the search engines play a vital role in helping people find relevant information.

 Most Businesses have set up their websites and try to have their sites ranked high in the natural results of searches that are displayed to searchers.
 This will bring the maximum exposure possible, and the ability to attract plenty of potential customers/clients by using exactly what Google looks for in a domain name.

-The SEO’s job as we all know is to determine the keywords frequently used by visitors, but SEO alone is not enough.
+The SEO company has the job as we all know to determine the keywords frequently used by visitors, but SEO alone is not enough.
 You need to conduct marketing efforts online that are aimed at increasing the traffic and conversion.

 Just saw this insightful post at PC Pro, about five new hidden security threats.
 These are all based on (relatively) recent developments in tech, like QR codes and SMS.
 Even the URL obfuscation, one of the oldest phishing tricks in the book, takes on a new form when modern handheld devices and Twitter feeds rely so heavily on URL-shortening services or just abbreviating the URL.